 6) Figure 3b – Unit of Printing speed (Young Modulus) is not completely visible in the graph.
 Please, fix it.

 Fabio

+Thank you for the remark.
+Changes were made to better display the information on the graphic.

 7) Figure 4 – Why do Region A and Region B have intersected values?
 Between 70% and 85% the slope is actually linear.

 Fabio, cambiémoslo a la idea original.
 Hasta 85 % en línea recta.

+CHanges were made to the graphic.

+The main point that we would like to highligth is thtat after 85% approx, the resistance of the mechanical part increases

 8) Figure 5 – Please add a) and b) under the images.
 Furthermore, revise this sentence “Average of the load obtain for each build orientation.”